-Function ASCII Hexadecimal Decimal Description 1 Text Fun ctions-continue d Automatic formatting Start centering Start flush right Start justify End all formatting ESC a n ESC a 1 ESC a 2 ESC a 3 ESC a 0 1B 61 n 1B 61 31 1B 61 32 1B 61 33 1B 61 30 27 97 n 27 97 49 27 97 50 27 97 51 27 97 48 This sequence starts/ends automatic formatting modes, wherein the printer stores all subsequent data in a special buffer.
-When the printer receives any code or sequence that causes paper movement, it prints the stored data as follows: midway between the left and right margins.
+Function ASCII Hexadecimal Decimal Description Text Functions-continued Automatic formatting Start centering Start flush right Start justify End all formatting ESC a n ESC a 1 ESC a 2 ESC a 3 ESC a 0 1B 61 n 1B 61 31 1B 61 32 1B 61 33 1B 61 30 27 97 n 27 97 49 27 97 50 27 97 51 27 97 48 This sequence starts and ends automatic formatting modes, wherein the printer stores all subsequent data in a special buffer.
+When the printer receives any code or sequence that causes paper movement, it prints the stored data as follows: In center mode, data prints centered on the point that is midway between the left and right margins.
 If a line is too long to fit between the margins, the printer performs line wrapping and centers each line.
 In flush right mode, data prints so that the line ends at the right margin.
-If a line is too long to fit, the printer performs line wrapping and prints each line flush right. ⚠ In justify mode, data prints justified between the left and right margins.
+If a line is too long to fit, the printer performs line wrapping and prints each line flush right.
+In justify mode, data prints justified between the left and right margins.
 If a line is too long to be justified, the printer performs line wrapping and then justifies each line.
-The printer does not justify any line with a carriage return.
-Proportional printing ESC p n ESC p 1 ESC P 1 ESC p 0 ESC P 0 1B 70 n 1B 70 31 1B 50 31 1B 70 30 1B 50 30 27 112 n 27 112 49 27 80 49 27 112 48 27 80 48 These sequences start and end the proportional mode, wherein the printer spaces characters by moving a specific number of PS units, printing the character, and then moving by the same number of PS units again.
+The printer does not justify any line with a Proportional printing ESC p n ESC p 1 ESC p 1 ESC p 0 ESC P 0 1B 70 n 1B 70 31 1B 50 31 1B 70 30 1B 50 30 27 112 n 27 112 49 27 80 49 27 112 48 27 80 48 carriage return.
+These sequences start and end the proportional mode, wherein the printer spaces characters by moving a specific number of PS units, printing the character, and then moving by the same number of PS units again.
 If the active font is a PS font, the printer uses the PS unit values prestored in the font.
 If the active font is a fixed-pitch font, the printer uses one-half the normal character spacing as the number of PS units for every character.
 All PS fonts contain prestored PS unit values for characters.
 A PS unit value represents one-half the space, in multiples of 1/120-inch, that is required to print and space a character.
 PS unit values range from 2 to 8.
-For example, the letter "V" has a PS unit value of 6, so it prints centered with a space of 12/120-inch (move 6 PS units), print the "V", and then move 6 PS units).
-Or, the letter "i" has a PS unit value of 3, so it prints centered within a space of 6/120-inch (move 3 PS units, print the "i", and then move 3 PS units).
+For example, the letter "V" has a PS unit value of 6, so it prints centered with a space of 1/1210-inch (move 6 PS units, print the "V", and then move 6 PS units).
+Or, the letter "I" has a PS unit value of 3, so it prints centered within a space of 6/120-inch (move 3 PS units, print the "I", and then move 3 PS units).
 To determine the total distance from the center line of one character to the center line of the next character, just add the two characters' PS unit values.
-In the example above, the distance between the center of the "V" and the center of the "i" is 9/120-inch.
+In the example above, the distance between the center of the "V" and the center of the "I" is 9/120-inch.
 All numeric characters (0 to 9) have the same PS unit value.
-After ending proportional mode, character spacing resets to the default character spacing of the active font.
-If the active font is a PS font, character spacing resets to 12 characters per inch.
+After ending proportional mode, character spacing resets to the default character spacing resets to 12 characters per inch.
 Note: The ESC P n sequence is not supported when an Epson emulation is active.